Rays chase Verlander early, beat Astros 4-1 to even ALDS

 ”A lot of credit to them for their preparation and putting themselves in this position,” Cole said. ”I certainly think they’ve earned it. … They’ve played calm, cool and collected.”

-Altuve drew a one-out walk and Alex Bregman singled to enable the Astros to bring the potential tying run to the plate in the ninth.
+Altuve drew a one-out walk and Alex Bregman singled to help the Astros bring the potential tying run to the plate in the ninth.

 Snell, who started Game 2, entered and struck out Alvarez before retiring Yuli Gurriel on a sharp grounder up the middle – exactly where the Rays were playing him – to end the game.